List of former Texas state highways: SH 277

-State Highway 277 was a highway that was designated on September 20, 1938, as a connector route along the very southern edge of Kilgore.
-This route was redesignated on May 9, 1940, as State Spur 101.
-It became a portion of SH 42 on September 29, 1992.
+State Highway 277 was designated on September 20, 1938, as a connector route along the very southern edge of Kilgore.
+This route was redesignated to Spur 101 (now SH 42) on May 9, 1940.

 SH 278

-State Highway 278 was a highway that was designated in 1938 as a route from Floydada West through Littlefield to SH 214 south of Muleshoe, near Enochs.
+State Highway 278 was designated in 1938 as a route from Floydada West through Littlefield to SH 214 south of Muleshoe, near Enochs.
 On August 27, 1940, the section from US 87 west to the Hale/Lamb County Line was cancelled.
 On October 22, 1940, the sections from SH 214 to the Lamb/Bailey County Line and from the Hale/Lamb County Line to Littlefield were cancelled.
 On November 22, 1940, the remainder of the route was cancelled.
 The route was resurrected as FM 54 starting on May 20, 1942.

 SH 280

-State Highway 280 was a highway that was designated on October 25, 1938 from Plainview southeast through Petersburg, then southwest through Slaton to Tahoka.
+State Highway 280 was designated on October 25, 1938 from Plainview southeast through Petersburg, then southwest through Slaton to Tahoka.
 This became part of SH 194 on September 26, 1939, but this section ended up never being built.

 SH 281

-State Highway 281 was a proposed designation from SH 166 to the Macdonald Observatory that was never implemented, as it was designated as Spur 78 instead.
+State Highway 281 was proposed to be designated on September 26, 1939, from Jacksboro southeast into Fort Worth, replacing a portion of SH 34 (it would go from Oklahoma to Dumas if US 287 was not accepted).
+The road was actually designated as SH 319 (because it crossed US 281), and became a portion of SH 199 two months later.

 SH 282

-State Highway 282 is a highway that has been designated twice.
+State Highway 282 has been designated twice.
 The first route was designated on September 26, 1939, as a connector route from Spearman north to the Oklahoma State line as a renumbering of part of SH 18, continuing to Guymon, Oklahoma.
 This route was transferred completely to SH 15 and SH 207 on September 1, 1965.
 The route was again designated on September 28, 1993, as a route from US 77 on the south side of Kingsville east to the entrance to Kingsville Naval Air Station via Caesar Avenue.
 This route was completed in 1996, and was cancelled per agreement at that time and ownership returned to the city of Kingsville.

 SH 284

-State Highway 284 was a highway that was designated on September 26, 1939, as a connector route from Goldthwaite southeast to Lometa as a renumbering of SH 74A.
+State Highway 284 was designated on September 26, 1939, as a connector route from Goldthwaite southeast to Lometa as a renumbering of SH 74A.
 This route became a portion of US 183 when it was extended south on May 23, 1951.

 SH 287

-State Highway 287 was a proposed temporary designation from US 87 in Dumas to the Oklahoma border that was never implemented, as it was designated as part of the new US 287 instead.
+State Highway 287 was proposed to be designated on September 26, 1939 to replace the section of SH 9 from US 87 in San Antonio to US 281.
+The road was actually designated as an extension of SH 16.